openmethane/openmethane/methodology-website.md

 may have bounced off the surface.

 Different gases in the atmosphere absorb different wavelengths (colours) of light.
-So if we know or can measure the amount of light at different wavelengths entering the atmosphere from the Sun, and can measure how much makes it back out of the atmosphere towards the satellite, we can calculate how much of the various gases occur in that atmosphere.
+So if we can measure the amount of light at different wavelengths entering the atmosphere from the Sun, and can measure how much makes it back out of the atmosphere towards the satellite, we can calculate how much of the various gases occur in that atmosphere.

-This is a complicated measurement of a number of reasons:
+This is a complicated measurement for a number of reasons:

 - Firstly, the light may not make it all the way to the surface.
 If it bounces off a cloud, we may only measure the gas in part of the